Chart Color Schemes

 Curtin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Curtin, as per the latest Census evaluation, dwelling structures consisted of 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
-Home ownership in Curtin stood at 41.4%, with mortgaged dwellings at 33.9% and rented ones at 24.8%.
-The median monthly mortgage repayment was $2,600, exceeding the Australian Capital Territory average of $2,167.
-The median weekly rent figure in Curtin was $450, slightly higher than the Australian Capital Territory's $440.
-Nationally, Curtin's median monthly mortgage repayments were significantly higher at $2,600 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Curtin, as per the latest Census evaluation, 83.8% of dwellings were houses, with the remaining 16.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with the Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
+Home ownership in Curtin stood at 41.4%, with mortgaged properties at 33.9% and rented dwellings at 24.8%.
+The median monthly mortgage repayment was $2,600, higher than the Australian Capital Territory average of $2,167.
+The median weekly rent in Curtin was $450, compared to the Australian Capital Territory's $440.
+Nationally, Curtin's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing